Fast-growing hierarchy: Definition

 The initial part of this hierarchy, comprising the functions f_{α} with finite index (i.e., α < ω), is often called the Grzegorczyk hierarchy because of its close relationship to the Grzegorczyk hierarchy; note, however, that the former is here an indexed family of functions f_{n}, whereas the latter is an indexed family of sets of functions $\mathcal{E}^n$.
-(See Points of Interest below.)
+(See Points of interest below.)

 Generalizing the above definition even further, a fast iteration hierarchy is obtained by taking f_{0} to be any non-decreasing function g: N → N.

-For limit ordinals not greater than ε_{0}, there is a straightforward natural definition of the fundamental sequences (see the Wainer hierarchy below), but beyond ε_{0} the definition is much more complicated.
+For limit ordinals not greater than ε_{0}, there is a straightforward natural definition of the fundamental sequences (see the Wainer hierarchy below), but beyond ε_{0} the definition is more complicated.
 However, this is possible well beyond the Feferman–Schütte ordinal, Γ_{0}, up to at least the Bachmann–Howard ordinal.
-Using Buchholz psi functions one can extend this definition easily to the ordinal of transfinitely iterated $\Pi^1_1$-comprehension (see Analytical hierarchy).
+Using Buchholz psi functions one can extend this definition to the ordinal of transfinitely iterated $\Pi^1_1$-comprehension (see Analytical hierarchy).

-A fully specified extension beyond the computable ordinals is thought to be unlikely; e.g., Prӧmel et al. (1991) note that in such an attempt "there would even arise problems in ordinal notation".
+A fully specified extension beyond the computable ordinals is thought to be unlikely; e.g., Prӧmel and others note that in such an attempt "there would even arise problems in ordinal notation".